 WWF Guardians are a group of exceptional supporters who each year pledge at least £1,000 to a specific and urgent conservation programme.
-They’ve been instrumental in helping safeguard some of the world’s most vulnerable wildlife, places and people.
+They’ve been instrumental in helping protect some of the world’s most vulnerable species and habitats.

 This year we’re asking the Guardians to help us protect a unique and incredible place in the heart of the Colombian Amazon – Chiribiquete.

 As the world’s forests continue to be destroyed by wildfires and deliberate mass deforestation, we need to save what's left, including globally important tropical rainforests like Chiribiquete.
 This unique and ancient paradise has remained untouched for millions of years.
 Yet as a surge of land grabbing and illegal deforestation moves ever closer, Chiribiquete’s future is under serious threat.

 Its as though time has stood still in this extraordinary ancient landscape.
 Spectacular table-top mountains called ‘tepuyes’ – the oldest rock formations in South America – soar like islands above the lush, pristine rainforest that is mainly unexplored.
 The caves and walls of these giant, towering plateaus are adorned with fascinating indigenous rock paintings, some dating back 20,000 years.

 Chiribiquete’s local communities and wildlife are intrinsically linked to the landscape.
 For countless generations, communities such as the Urumi and Yuri have lived in harmony alongside thousands of wildlife species – including jaguars, spectacled bears, lowland tapirs, giant anteaters, woolly monkeys and the beautiful Chiribiquete emerald hummingbird, endemic to the area.